iejMac/TTTArena/README.md

 4. The board can be any shape given by mxn where m, n > 5 (usually m == n > 10, the better you are the more space you need)

 ## Data:
-In "./data" there is a collection of games played by humans in the format of alterating move coordinates
+In "./data" there is a collection of games played by humans in the format of alterating move coordinates.

 ## Contributions 👥:
 Any form of contribution in the form of pull requests are encouraged.
 Here are some ideas: